 How to (sensibly) buy gifts for Valentine’s Day

-But just in case you can’t contain your spending (or your love), we’ve put together some tips for those thinking of splashing out for Valentine’s Day.
-In short, don’t spend more than you have in your account.
-Since we are big believers in remaining financially enlightened, we would encourage all those thinking of spoiling their other halves to do so (but just do it sensibly).
+Just in case you can’t contain your spending (or your love), we’ve put together some tips for those thinking of splashing out for Valentine’s Day.
+In short, we would encourage all those thinking of spoiling their other halves to do so (but just do it sensibly).

 Top tips to avoid overspending before Valentine’s Day:

 The best way of ensuring you don’t go over the top with spending is to set a sensible budget beforehand and stick to it.